modelscope/richdreamer/dataset/gobjaverse/README.md

 - Release G-buffer Objaverse Rendering Dataset (01.06, 2024 UTC)
 - Release 10 Category Annotation of the Objaverse Subset (01.06, 2024 UTC)
 - Thanks for [JunzheJosephZhu](https://github.com/JunzheJosephZhu) for improving the robustness of the downloading scripts.
 Now you could restart the download script from the break point.
 (01.12, 2024 UTC)
-- We will release a compressed version of the datasets, stay tuned!
+- We have released a compressed version of the datasets, check the downloading tips!

 ## Download
 - Download gobjaverse rendering dataset using following scripts.